oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Kernel Arguments
 ~~~~~~~~~~~~~~~~

-Kernel arguments represent only the explicit kernel arguments that are within ?brackets? e.g.?func(arg1, arg2, ?).
+Kernel arguments represent only the explicit kernel arguments that are within brackets e.g. func(arg1, arg2, ...).

 - Use ::${x}KernelSetArgumentValue to setup arguments for a kernel launch.
-- The ::${x}CommandListAppendLaunchKernel et al functions will make a copy the kernel arguments to send to the device.
+- The ::${x}CommandListAppendLaunchKernel et al. functions will make a copy of the kernel arguments to send to the device.
 - Kernel arguments can be updated at any time and used across multiple append calls.

-The following pseudo-code demonstrates a sequence for setting kernel args and launching the kernel:
+The following pseudo-code demonstrates a sequence for setting kernel arguments and launching the kernel:

 .. parsed-literal::